osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/manage-clients.md

 uid: managecommunityclients
 ---

-# Manage clients in a community
+# Add and remove community clients

 The Community Details page lets you add and delete clients, which are entities that provide programmatic access to OCS resources through APIs.